Amber-Williams/water_tracker_app/README.md

 # water_tracker_app

 A web application that helps you keep track of how much water you drank per day.
+App can be viewed <b>[here](http://website-fpe0zhk.s3-website.us-east-1.amazonaws.com/)</b>

 ## Setting up the API server